MR7-GH/ProxyFinder/README.md

 # ProxyFinder

 ProxyFinder is a Python tool for downloading and testing proxies that work on your system.
-It supports normal and JSON output formats and can generate a configuration file for the ProxyChains tool.
+It supports JSON output format and can generate a configuration file for the ProxyChains tool.

 ## Features
 - Fetch up to 1000 proxies.